savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 ## Success!

 I managed to achieve all the baseline supporting features I needed and they passed my tests, such as I2C data exchange and motor buzzing.
-I eventually got the motor to spin up and then sustain rotation at full speed for extened period of time.
+I eventually got the motor to spin up and then sustain rotation at full speed for extended period of time.
 Below I have a video of the ESC spinning up a motor and having it run for 10 seconds.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1bNdviOC-_0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>